 The second volume of beloved actress Julie Andrews' memoirs: MARY POPPINS, THE SOUND OF MUSIC and her enduring career in Hollywood.

-Told with her trademark charm and candour, Julie Andrews takes us on a rare and intimate journey into an astonishing life that is funny, heartbreaking and inspiring.
+HOME WORK takes us on a rare and intimate journey into a remarkable life that is funny, heart-breaking and inspiring.

 Julie Andrews is one of the most recognised and beloved figures in the entertainment industry.
 Perhaps best known for her roles in the iconic films The Sound of Music, Mary Poppins, Victor/Victoria and The Princess Diaries, her legendary career encompasses the Broadway and London stages, as well as multiple films, television shows, album releases, concert tours, directing assignments and the world of children's publishing.
 Julie's autobiography Home: A Memoir of My Early Year was an international bestseller in 2008.
 In 2000 the title of Dame Commander of the British Empire was bestowed upon her by Queen Elizabeth II for lifetime achievements in the arts and humanities.
 She was married to film director Blake Edwards for forty-one years, and the couple have five children, ten grandchildren, and three great-grandchildren.
 Home Work is co-authored with Julie's daughter, Emma Walton Hamilton, with whom she has written over 30 books for children and young adults.